micked99/ICT-Wspr-complete-setup/README.md

 # Arduino

-Recomended to use Arduino version 1.8.13 which you find here, others will work but not tested, https://www.arduino.cc/en/software/OldSoftwareReleases/
+To compile and upload the sketch I use Arduino version 1.8.13 which you find here, others will work but not tested, https://www.arduino.cc/en/software/OldSoftwareReleases/

 # PCB